Harmony-Card-Recognition/card_recognition_ml/README.md

 Identifies cards based on an image.

-# to activate the venv
+# activate the venv
     .venv\Scripts\activate
     source venv/Scripts/activate
-# do deactivate the venv
+# deactivate the venv
 deactivate